WellFiredDevelopment/dotCommandDocumentation/sphinx/source/learn/step_by_step/custom_commands.rst

             EditorScript, it really doesn't matter, as long as you register the object or type (for static classes), your ConsoleCommand Attributes will be automatically added to .Command

-.. warning:: After registering an instantiated object, be sure to unregister it with DevelopmentCommands.Unregister
+.. warning:: After registering an instantiated object, be sure to unregister it with :ref:`Unregister<classwellfired_command_unity_runtime_commandhandlers_developmentcommands_1a99fd86fb5df93b4c0babbd6d36c34db1>`
             when the object is destroyed.
 If you don't do this, nothing bad will happen, however it's good practise to match your register calls with an unregister call.